Nazriellesmono/apinaz-fraud-insurance/README.md

 ---

 ## ✨ Status
-📦 **Stable MVP** – Siap digunakan untuk demo atau integrasi internal.
-Cocok untuk portofolio dan showcase profesional.
+📦 **Stable MVP** – Ready for demo and internal integration.
+Ideal for portfolio and professional showcase.

 > Powered by OpenAI's GPT + Mentor feedback.